polytechnice-si/3A-GL-DiceGame/README.md

 ## Introducing mock objects

-It does not make any sense to manually override classes for test purpose.
-Actually, what we only need is to consider a `Dice` but we need to change its behavior into something that fit our test context.
+__It does not make any sense to manually override classes for test purpose__.
+Actually, what we only need is to consider a `Random` where on can change its behavior into something that fit the test context.
 The concept of _Mock Object_ is exactly defined to support this intention.

-### Introducing the Mock Framework [Maven]
+### Introducing the Mockito Framework [Maven]

-Thanks to the Maven dependency engine, we automatically introduce _Mockito_ (a state of the art mock framework for the Java ecosystem) by declaring the dependency in the POM file:
+Thanks to the Maven dependency engine, we automatically introduce _Mockito_ (a state of the art mock framework for the Java ecosystem, amonfg others) by declaring the dependency in the POM file:

 ```xml
 <dependency>